Hobbies and interests

 Entrepreneurship

-The toll on my father’s body was unbearable.
-Despite the best efforts of doctors, my father eventually passed away, leaving a hole in my heart that has never healed.
-When I was just 11 years old, another tragedy struck.
+Then, when I was just 11, tragedy struck again.
 My baby sister swallowed a button battery that fell from the TV remote.
-It seemed like another unimaginable nightmare.
-Another terrifying hospital trip.
-But this time, there was a glimmer of hope.
-My sister would survive.
+It felt like another nightmare—another terrifying hospital trip.
+But this time, there was hope.
+My sister would recover.
 She was lucky.
 Most children who swallow these tiny batteries face a much darker fate.
-I couldn’t stop thinking about how close we came to losing her, and how this small, dangerous object was often overlooked by so many.
+I couldn’t stop thinking about how close we came to losing her and how often this small, dangerous object went unnoticed.

-In that moment, I realized that I could no longer be passive, waiting for someone else to help.
-I refused to be a victim of circumstance.
-I refused to remain angry.
-I poured myself into learning about button batteries.
-These small objects burn through tissue in less than an hour, posed a silent but deadly threat.
-And what’s worse is these batteries target the most vulnerable; children, pets, and the elderly.
+In that moment, something inside me shifted.
+I realized I could no longer sit back and wait for others to help.
+I refused to be a victim of circumstance, and I refused to remain angry.
+I poured myself into learning about button batteries—how these tiny objects burn through tissue in less than an hour, posing a silent but deadly threat.
+Even worse, they target the most vulnerable: children, pets, and the elderly.

 Student Life Photography Scholarship